-The Organization also prepares financial statements in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-205 and subsections as amended by ASU 2016-14.
-The Organization uses the terms Net Assets Without Donor Restrictions and Net Assets With Donor Restrictions to describe the two required net asset classes.
+The Organization also prepares financial statements in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-205 and subsections.
+Under ASC 958-205, the Organization is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.

-Net Assets Without Donor Restrictions: net assets not subject to donor-imposed restrictions.
+Unrestricted Net Assets - Net assets not subject to donor-imposed restrictions or stipulations as to purpose of use.